Schizophrenia is a chronic, psychiatric disorder that affects a person’s:

-Likewise, if you know that you’re at an increased risk for the disorder — such as by a genetic link — you can avoid possible triggers or things that can cause symptoms of the disorder.
+Likewise, if you know that you’re at an increased risk for the disorder — such as by a genetic link — you can take steps to avoid known triggers like stress and drug use.

 Symptoms fall into four categories:

 - disorganization, or catatonic behaviors

 Some of these symptoms are always present and occur even during periods of low disorder activity.
-Other symptoms only show up when there’s a relapse, or an increase in activity.
+Other symptoms only show up when there’s a relapse or increased activity.

 These negative symptoms interrupt normal behaviors.
 Examples include:

 - lack of motivation